andrewpfunk/Android-411/README.md

 #### Port forwarding

-Now we can ssh within the Linux Terminal, but we want the ability to ssh in from outside.
+Now we can ssh within the Linux Terminal app, but we want the ability to ssh in from outside.
 Tap on the settings icon for Terminal, select Port control, press the + and enter port number 8022 (it won't let you enter 22, which is why we configured ssh to listen on port 8022).

 But this is still not enough to allow ssh from another device, because as this user explains, "You can SSH into the VM with adb, but you cannot ssh in from the network (unless you use adb first) because the loopback adapter in the VM does not forward ports outside the device."